dotnetweekly/dnw-gatsby/src/newsletters/2018/8/ecmascript-2018-the-final-feature-set.md

 ---
 _id: 5a8b60f70f165c002a816a85
-title: 'ECMAScript 2018: the final feature set'
+title: "ECMAScript 2018: the final feature set"
 url: 'http://2ality.com/2017/02/ecmascript-2018.html'
 category: 5a8b60f70f165c002a816a85
 slug: 'ecmascript-2018-the-final-feature-set'